 There are four main working relationships in health and social care.
 State the four main working relationships and provide a description of each, including who they are most likely to be in your own workplace:

-- Care workers and clients – These are the individuals that I care for and may also include their significant others (e.g. their parents, siblings etc.).
-It is important to remember that the individuals that I support are not my friends and that professional boundaries exist.
+- Care workers and clients – These are the individuals to whom I provide care services and may also include their significant others (e.g. their parents, siblings etc.).
+It is important to remember that the individuals I support are not my friends and that professional boundaries exist.

-- Care workers and other care workers – These are the colleagues that I work with on a daily basis as part of a team.
+- Care workers and other care workers – These are the colleagues I work with daily as part of a team.

-- Manager and subordinates – This is the relationship I have with my manager.
-It is my manager’s job to lead my team and collaborate with me on my personal development through appraisals, supervisions, observations etc.
+- Manager and team members – This is the relationship I have with my manager.
+It is my manager’s job to lead my team and collaborate with me on my personal development through appraisals, supervision, observations etc.

 Activity 1.4a and 1.4b

 As a worker in health and social care it is essential to be an effective and good team member and work in partnership.
 Explain why it is important to work:

 a) In partnership with other workers